Meja Road

-Ram Nagar (Shakti Peeth) is in North-side of Mejaroad.
+Ram Nagar (Shakti Peeth) is in North-side of Meja Road.
 It is 5 km from MejaRoad.
 Ram Nagar is famous for Mata Sheetala Mandir.

-Many Hindu temples and pilgrimage are near to Mejaroad.
+Many Hindu temples and pilgrimage are near to Meja Road.

 Mejaroad has Sidh Hanuman Ji Temple on Panti station road, Pravachan organized every year in the month of Karthik(October) by Temple Prashasan.

 Late Pt Ram Kripal upadhyay freedom Fighter and Block pramukh Meja.

 Climate

 Meja Road features the typical version of a humid subtropical climate that is common across the north-central part of India.
 It experiences three seasons: hot dry summer, cool dry winter, and warm humid monsoon.
 The summer season lasts from April to June with the maximum temperatures ranging from 40 C to 45 C. Monsoon begins in early July and lasts till September.
 The winter season lasts from December to February.
 Temperatures rarely drop to the freezing point.
 Maximum temperatures are around 22 C and minimum around 10 C. It also witnesses severe fog in January resulting in massive traffic and travel delays.
 It does not snow in Meja Road.
 Lowest temperature recorded, −2 C; highest 48 C.